 Indigenous Lethbridge

-Pale Horse Tipi Camp is officially open for the 2023 Summer season!
-They will be taking booking sup until October 1st of 2023.
-Visitors to Southern Alberta looking for authentic Indigenous experiences, where people can sleep in a tipi, enjoy authentic meals, cultural awareness, and entry-level horseback riding are a few of the things visitors can expect.
-The 2023 season has also seen a one-of-a-kind addition in the form of a 21ft cobblestone floored tipi that sleeps up to 5.
-There is truly no other experience like this in Southern Alberta, don't miss your chance to stay here when you stay in Southern Alberta.
+Pale Horse Tipi Camp is officially taking bookings for 2024!
+Each stay is a unique cultural experience you won't be able to find anywhere else in the world.
+Sleep in a tipi, enjoy authentic meals, cultural experiences, and entry-level horseback riding are just a few of the things visitors can expect. pThere is truly no other experience like this in Southern Alberta, don't miss your chance to stay here when you stay in Southern Alberta.
+Book today by clicking the button below!

 Tour Southern Alberta with Spotted Eagle Contracting!